CyberPegasus/WCCNet-v1/README.md

 > WCCNet: Wavelet-integrated CNN with Crossmodal Rearranging Fusion for Fast Multispectral Pedestrian Detection

 This repository contains the supported code, configuration files and model weights of our proposed WCCNet-v1 [https://arxiv.org/abs/2308.01042v1].
+The corresponding code and weights of WCCNet-v2 [https://arxiv.org/abs/2308.01042v3] (WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection) will be coming soon.

 The contents are as follows: